Unity-Technologies/com.unity.multiplayer.docs/mppm/virtual-players/virtual-players-layout.md

 You can only use the Hierarchy, Inspector, and Scene windows in Play Mode.
 :::

-## Display a window in a virtual player
+## Display a window in a Virtual Player

 To display a window in a Virtual Player, perform the following actions:

 1. [Activate](../virtual-players/virtual-players-enable) a Virtual Player.
 2. Select the **Layout** dropdown.
 3. Select the box next to the window(s) you want to add to this Virtual Player.
 4. Select **Apply**.

-## Hide a window in a virtual player
+## Hide a window in a Virtual Player

 To hide a window in a Virtual Player, perform the following actions:

 1. [Activate](../virtual-players/virtual-players-enable) a Virtual Player.
 2. Select the **Layout** dropdown.